 This chapter provides a template for doing model selection under uncertain climate in the case of a building energy model using adapted GPs.
 For a real world problem such a varied data set of different weather years would not be available to test the accuracy of the statistical model against different building energy responses.
 Discriminating easily between modelling choices, such as in this case determining the value of a Bernoulli switch, allowed the modeller to test models before working with real world data as in chapter 4.
-The number of training years was selected to be comparable to the information available for the Information Commons use as the basis of chapter 4.
+The number of training years was selected to be comparable to real world scenarios where a building might have been operation for two or more years, but not operating comparably to at present for hundreds of years: to be comparable to the information available for the Information Commons use as the basis of chapter 4.